Oil falls on U.S. stocks rise, weaker economic outlook

 The United States and China have been locked in a tit-for-tat trade spat for a few months, gradually adding tariffs to each others’ products in a dispute that threatens to curb economic activity in both countries.

-Chinese oil importers now appear to be shying away from buying U.S. crude oil as they fear Beijing may decide to add the commodity from its tariff list.
+Chinese oil importers now appear to be shying away from buying U.S. crude oil as they fear Beijing may decide to add the commodity to its tariff list.

 Not a single tanker has loaded crude oil from the United States bound for China since the start of August, Thomson Reuters Eikon ship tracking data showed, compared with about 300,000 barrels per day (bpd) in June and July.